Britain Israel Communications and Research Centre

 The Britain Israel Communications and Research Centre (BICOM) is a UK-based organisation which acts to promote awareness of Israel and the Middle East in the United Kingdom.
 BICOM publishes materials such as briefings and a journal, Fathom, covering the history, economy, culture and politics of Israel, Middle East peace plans, terrorism in the Middle East, UK-Israel relations and foreign policy.

 History

 After the outbreak of the Second Intifada, British Jews founded the Britain Israel Communications and Research Centre (BICOM) to promote a more supportive environment for Israel in the UK, principally through work with the media.
 In 2005, Ruth Smeeth joined as director of public affairs and campaigns.
 In 2009, it was criticized as "one of the most persistent and slickest media operations in the battle for influence over opinion formers".

 We Believe in Israel

 "We Believe in Israel" is BICOM's pro-Israel advocacy organization in the United Kingdom.
-The current director, since July 2024, is Catherine Perez-Shakdam.
+Its director, announced in July 2024, is Ido Dimri.
 "We Believe in Israel" provides learning materials to both the Board of Deputies of British Jews and the United Synagogue.
 It is a member of the Jewish Leadership Council.